PyGreSQL/PyGreSQL/docs/contents/pg/query.rst

 in the result, and access row tuples using their index directly on the :class:`Query` object.

+When the :class:`Query` object was returned by :meth:`Connection.send_query`, other return values are also possible, as documented there.

 dictresult/dictiter -- get query values as dictionaries
 -------------------------------------------------------